dmepaiyeda/InspireHer_Mockup/README.md

 # InspireHer_Mockup
-An interactive mockup that breaks down the components of InspireHer.
+An interactive mockup that breaks down the components of InspireHer. <br>
 Feel free to check it out here: https://pr.to/T3EKU8/

 # The Problem